DuarteVDG/aw-project/README.md

 - Joana Morgado (62570)

 ## Project Description:
-Our project for the Web Applications course in 2024 aims to develop a blueprint for a mobile app, which will be responsible for providing all the architectural decisions required to build the app, given the app prototype.
+This project aims to develop a blueprint for a mobile app, which will be responsible for providing all the architectural decisions required to build the app, given the app prototype.
 The blueprint covers the following aspects of the app:
 - Front-end: Micro-frontends + View components + FE services + FE orchestration
 - Back-end: BE services (microservices) + resource management + APIs (OpenAPI)
 - Integration: JSON objects (OpenAPI)